developer-job-simulation/django-rest-backend/README.md

 # django-rest-backend by Jobsimulator.dev

-This is an Django-based Pokémon REST API based on PokeAPI.
+This is an Django-based Pokémon REST API.
 Your job is to fix 5 issues:

 1. [Update `/pokemon` endpoint to include a Pokémon's type.](https://github.com/developer-job-simulation/django-rest-backend/issues/1)
 1. [Implement Get Pokémon by ID](https://github.com/developer-job-simulation/django-rest-backend/issues/2)